gazeai/gazepassjs/README.md

 2. You send that access token to you server/backend
 3. Your server/backend calls Gazepass API with your API key, API Secret Key and the acquired access token to get valdiated user account information (email, user ID, etc.)

+***Do not share your API secret key with anyone or expose it in your frontend/website code***

+## Installation

+    npm install --save gazepassjs

 ## Sample Code

     const gazepass = require('gazepassjs');